rgorge/minimal-mistakes/_pages/virtualization-101.md

 <img src="https://fs.linkmeup.ru/images/adsm/1/1/sriov.png" width="600">

 <blockquote>
-It should be mentioned that PCI-PT and SRIOV are complimentary technologies.
+It should be mentioned that PCI-PT and SRIOV are complementary technologies.
 SRIOV creates Virtual Functions.
 This is done in Host OS layer and Host OS sees VF as one more PCI/PCIe device.
 PCI-PT is a propagation mechanism of PCIe device into the VM.
 It doesnt matter what Guest OS will do with propagated device.
 </blockquote>